AdobeDocs/marketo.sv-SE/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2011-on-premises/step-2-of-3-set-up.md

    ![](assets/image2015-4-2-14-3a28-3a40.png)

-1. Markera synkroniseringsanvändaren på popup-menyn.
+1. Markera synkroniseringsanvändaren i popup-fönstret.
 Klicka sedan på **OK**.

    ![](assets/image2015-4-2-14-3a32-3a43.png)